xforever1313/shendrick.net/_posts/2022-05-29-sshonsteamdeck.md

 code: true
 ---

 I recently got a [Steam Deck](https://www.steamdeck.com/), the new handheld gaming system from Valve.
 So far, it has impressed me.
-However, I have a bunch of game installation DVDs, but the Steam Deck lacks a DVD drive, so I needed to figure out a way to get the DVD contents so I could install a game.
-One way to get the DVD files onto the Steam Deck so I could install games is by copying the files from my computer with a DVD drive to the Steam Deck via SSH.
+However, I have a bunch of game installation DVDs, but the Steam Deck lacks a DVD drive.
+I needed to figure out a way to get the DVD contents onto the Steam Deck so I could install a game.
+One way to get the DVD files onto the Steam Deck is by copying the files from my computer with a DVD drive to the Steam Deck via SSH.
 However, I noticed that the Steam Deck does not turn on SSH Server (SSHD) by default, meaning I could not connect to it remotely.

 [SSH](https://en.wikipedia.org/wiki/Secure_Shell) stands for Secure Shell Protocol.
 It allows one to securely remote into their computers from a different computer.
 With SSH, one can send commands, or even copy files, between 2 computers.
 [OpenSSH](https://en.wikipedia.org/wiki/OpenSSH) is a common SSH implementation that is installed on the Steam Deck by default.
 However, while the Steam Deck is able to connect to other computers via SSH, it does not allow other computers to connect to it via SSH.
 This is because the SSH Daemon (SSHD), or SSH Server is disabled by default.
 From a security perspective, this makes sense.
 The average user of the Steam Deck is probably never going to remote into it via SSH, so Valve most likely decided to disable it by default so any unfriendly hackers don't try to brute force their way into your Steam Deck and cause problems.